Banks, Telcos, Programme managers and brands, particularly those operating in emerging markets.

-Best Financial Inclusion Payments Initiative is open to any payments programme that seeks to drive digital access by excluded and underserved populations to formal financial services.
-These services should be delivered at a price affordable to customers and be economically sustainable for providers.
+Best Financial Inclusion Payments Initiative is open to any payments programme that seeks to drive digital access by connecting excluded and underserved populations to formal financial services.
+These services should be delivered at an affordable price to customers and be economically sustainable for providers.

 The initiative can use mobile or physical tokens and include components such as agency networks and small trader acceptance.
 The judges are particularly keen to see examples of financial inclusion from developing markets, but this does not exclude initiatives from more developed markets targeting niches that are currently underserved by traditional financial services offerings.
-The entry may be a new aspect to an existing programme or a new programme per se.
+The entry may be a new aspect to an existing programme, or an entirely new programme.

 Initiatives may be running in any country/countries.